-10 Philippines soldiers killed in botched anti-ISIS airstrike
+11 Philippines soldiers killed in botched anti-ISIS airstrike

 CNN Philippines reported Thursday that 100 militants had been killed since the fighting broke out on May 23.
 As of Wednesday, 19 civilians and 21 security forces had died, according to state media.

-At least 5,000 members of the Moro National Liberation Front (MNLF) -- a separatist militant organization that has signed a peace treaty with Manila -- are positioned around Marawi ready to assist government forces, CNN Philippines reported Wednesday.
+At least 5,000 members of the Moro National Liberation Front (MNLF) -- a separatist Muslim militant organization that has signed a peace treaty with Manila -- are positioned around Marawi ready to assist government forces, CNN Philippines reported Wednesday.

-Philippines President Rodrigo Duterte suggested last week he would be open to tapping the former rebel group, along with members of the Moro Islamic Liberation Front for support against ISIS.
+Duterte suggested last week he would be open to tapping the former rebel group, along with members of the Moro Islamic Liberation Front for support against ISIS.

 "If this martial law lasts and you want to help us fight for the republic ...
 I will use you as soldiers, with the same pay, privileges, and I will build houses for you," he said.